fluencelabs/docs/docs/stake/overview.md

 ### The Fluence Network

-Fluence is a decentralized computing marketplace powered by blockchain economics.
+Fluence is a decentralized compute marketplace powered by blockchain economics.
+The network operates through several key components and processes:

+1. **Compute Providers and Capacity**: Data centers, also known as compute providers, commit hardware resources (compute capacity) to the Fluence compute marketplace.
+This capacity is then available for developers to rent.

+   - When customers rent the committed capacity, providers are paid in USDC.
+   - If the hardware remains idle but ready for immediate use, providers become eligible for FLT rewards.

-The Fluence Network utilizes the Proof of Capacity (PoC) mechanism to ensure that compute providers can deliver the computational capacity they committed to the Marketplace.
-Providers define their compute resources as compute Units (CUs), each CU consisting of 1 core, 4 GB of RAM, and an additional storage space.
+2. **Proof of Capacity (PoC) Mechanism**: The Fluence Network uses PoC to ensure compute providers can deliver their committed computational capacity to the Marketplace.
+Providers define their resources as compute Units (CUs), with each CU consisting of:

+   - 1 core
+   - 4 GB of RAM
+   - Additional storage space

-To demonstrate continuous readiness to provide computing power for user applications, CUs send cryptographic proofs (PoC) to the blockchain.
-In each epoch (24 hours) of capacity provisioned but not utilized by user applications, submitted proofs determine the reward paid in FLT tokens.
+3. **Continuous Readiness and Rewards**: To demonstrate ongoing readiness to serve user applications, CUs send cryptographic proofs (PoC) to the blockchain.
+For each 24-hour epoch where capacity is provisioned but not utilized by user applications, these submitted proofs determine the reward paid in FLT tokens.

+4. **Stakers**: Stakers provide FLT token collateral to activate providers' compute on Fluence e and ensure network reliability.
+They earn FLT rewards for their role in maintaining the network's security and decentralization.

+This system ensures a robust, decentralized marketplace where compute resources are efficiently allocated and providers are incentivized to maintain readiness, whether their resources are actively used or standing by for immediate deployment.

 ### The incentivization layer

-A collateral must be staked to allow the provision of providers' compute on Fluence and incentivize them to act honestly.
+A collateral must be staked to allow the provision of providers' compute on Fluence and incentivize them to act wisely.
 If anyone acts dishonestly—for example, if Compute Units fail to submit capacity proofs — this collateral is partially slashed.

 This mechanism involves two parties: the **Compute Provider** with compute power, who earns from proof submission and renting compute power through the Marketplace, and the **Staker**, who earns rewards from providing the collateral.
 Only staked CUs are considered active in the Marketplace, which is a prerequisite for participating in the reward and user computing programs.